fearofcode/JFX-MultiScreen-Simplified/README.md

 Original code: https://github.com/acaicedo/JFX-MultiScreen

+This repo shows a simple example of switching screens in a somewhat maintainable way using a `StackPane`.

+See https://www.youtube.com/watch?v=5GsdaZWDcdY for the original explanation.

-This repo does the following:
+This repo does the following over the base code:

 - Replaces string references with classes for better safety
 - Removes animation for simplicity